Wusixuan803/myFinal/README.md

 This project is a Classwork Tracking System, developed as a Single Page Application (SPA) using React and Vite for the frontend, and Node.js with Express for the backend REST API.
 It allows users to manage their academic assignments effectively.

 Users can register for an account (usernames only, no passwords) and log in to manage their personal list of assignments.
-Key functionalities include adding (feature currently missing UI), viewing, editing details (title, subject, due date, description), marking assignments as complete or incomplete, and deleting assignments.
+Key functionalities include adding, viewing, editing details (title, subject, due date, description), marking assignments as complete or incomplete, and deleting assignments.

 The application provides features to filter assignments by completion status or subject, sort them by due date, title, or subject, and perform a client-side keyword search across assignment details.
 A dashboard displays statistics about the user's progress, including total, completed, pending assignments, completion rate, upcoming and overdue tasks, and a breakdown by subject.
 The assignment list and statistics automatically update via polling.

-A special 'admin' user role exists with backend support for managing subjects and potentially viewing/managing all user data, although the corresponding frontend Admin Panel is not implemented in this version.
+A special 'admin' user role exists with features for managing subjects and viewing/managing all user data through a comprehensive Admin Panel with different tabs for various management functions.

-This project demonstrates proficiency in building modern web applications, including React component structure, state management (`useState`, `useReducer`), handling asynchronous operations with Promises (`Workspace` without `async/await`), RESTful API design with Express, session management using cookies, input validation (frontend and backend), and adherence to specific project constraints like avoiding routing libraries and certain external dependencies.
+This project demonstrates proficiency in building modern web applications, including React component structure, state management (`useState`, `useReducer`), handling asynchronous operations with Promises (`fetch` without `async/await`), RESTful API design with Express, session management using cookies, input validation (frontend and backend), and adherence to specific project constraints like avoiding routing libraries and certain external dependencies.

 ## Features